-Use the hs_list command to list the views in an input session and the data items in each view.
+Use the hs\list command to list the views in an input session and the data items in each view.

 '''

-data item name n
+data_item_name_n

 '''

-the data items existing in the input view that you want to see in the playback view.
+data items existing in the input view that you want to see in the playback view.
 (In some cases, you can introduce new data items not in the input views.)
 If the data item contains embedded spaces, surround it with quotation marks.

-If you do not specify any data items, then the view is defined using all of the data items from the corresponding view in the input session(s).
+If you do not specify any data items, then the view is defined using all of the data items from the corresponding view in the input sessions.
 However, if a data item from that corresponding view is not valid in the playback view, an error results.

-See Table C-2 on page 165 for more information about designing playback views.
+See Table C-2 on page 169 for more information about designing playback views.